YishengCheww/z4-pausemenu/README.md

-this is same as the st4lth pausemenu but added blur effect.
+this is same as the st4lth pausemenu but added blur effect and better display for map.